 Over the past month, CREATE!
-Founder Barry Wheeler has been busy in the field with our staff in Senegal, providing support, guidance, and discussions on further program development.
-He and the team have had a lot on their plate during the last few weeks – preparing to partner with new communities, supporting ongoing projects, and participating in the graduation ceremony of the village of Diender.
+Founder Barry Wheeler has been busy in the field with our staff in Senegal.
+He has been providing support, guidance, and discussions on further program development.
+He and the team have had a lot on their plate during the last few weeks.
+They are preparing to partner with new communities, supporting ongoing projects, and participating in the graduation ceremony of the village of Diender.

-One of the highlights of Barry’s visit was the graduation ceremony of Diender, which officially graduated last year, but had not yet held its ceremony.
+One of the highlights of Barry’s visit was the graduation ceremony of Diender.
+This village officially graduated last year, but had not yet held its ceremony.
 Diender holds a special milestone as the very first partner community where CREATE! technicians installed a solar-powered pumping system for their well in 2011.
-“Water has been pumping continuously there ever since, providing abundant water year-round for their expanded garden site from their deep and rehabilitated well,” says Barry.
+“Water has been pumping continuously there ever since.
+Providing abundant water year-round for their expanded garden site from their deep and rehabilitated well,” says Barry.
 “Congratulations to the group and community of Diender — and to our many dedicated field staff over the years under CREATE!
 Country Director Omar Ndiaye Seck’s excellent direction and supervision.”

-Barry has returned to the US this week, but notes that the trip was both energizing and productive, especially in terms of collaboration with the field staff.
+Barry has returned to the US this week.
+He notes that the trip was both energizing and productive, especially in terms of collaboration with the field staff.
 The days were long and very busy, he reported, “but we always accomplish a lot as we review and critique our program successes and challenges in each location, sharing ideas and enjoying a robust cross-fertilization of ideas.”